-THE TRANSIT CENTER PROPOSAL (40%)
+THE TRANSIT CENTER PROPOSAL (40%) (Updated)

 The Transit Center Proposal should reflect an understanding of the role of the Transit Center and Tower as part of the urban form of San Francisco.
 The Proposal should place particular emphasis on the street level uses that will promote a vibrant, pedestrian-oriented neighborhood.
-The Transit Center Proposal should address transit operational requirements; user and resident flow throughout the complex, with particular care given to the relationship of the Tower and its uses to the Transit Center; architectural image, community context, transit operational requirements, user flow and accessibility, green design, and seismic and structural safety.
+The Transit Center Proposal should address transit operational requirements; user and resident flow throughout the complex, with particular care given to the relationship of the Tower and its uses to the Transit Center; and architectural image, design excellence, community context, transit operational requirements, user flow and accessibility, green design, and seismic and structural safety.